HomeLatest NewsIndustryBritish regulator dashes Microsoft’s hope dish out treasure from Activision Blizzard deal

 Register Now →

-The watchdog had opened an initial inquiry in July to assess whether the deal would result in a “substantial lessening of competition” in the United Kingdom.
+The watchdog had opened an initial inquiry in July to assess whether the deal would in a “substantial lessening of competition” in the United Kingdom.

 The all-cash deal is set to be the largest in the history of the tech industry.
 It would give Microsoft, maker of the Xbox console and gaming system, control of popular game franchises such as Call of Duty, World of Warcraft and Candy Crush.